purescript/spago/README.md

 So we push our fork and open the PR, but while we wait for the fix to land on the next package-set release, we still want to use the fix in our production build.

-In this case, we can just change the override to point to some branch of our fork, like this:
+In this case, we can just change the override to point to some commit of our fork, like this:

 ```haskell